huginn/huginn/README.md

 Please see [the Huginn Wiki](https://github.com/huginn/huginn/wiki#deploying-huginn) for detailed deployment strategies for different providers.

-### Cloudzy

-[One-click Huginn deployment on Cloudzy](https://cloudzy.com/marketplace/huginn/) lets you launch Huginn on a preconfigured VPS without setting up the server from scratch.

 ### Heroku

 Try Huginn on Heroku: [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy) (Takes a few minutes to setup.
 Read the [documentation](https://github.com/huginn/huginn/blob/master/doc/heroku/install.md) while you are waiting and be sure to click 'View it' after launch!)
 Huginn launches only on a paid subscription plan for Heroku.
 For non-experimental use, we strongly recommend Heroku's 1GB paid plan or our Docker container.